alekela/CPP_bash/README.md

 9) remove ExitProgram by adding my class of Exception✅
 10) remake slowing down figures with another wait, hard_level✅
 11) add auto-generation of level
-12) add new type of bonuses
+12) add new type of bonuses (semi-transparent wall)